carolninganga/google-book-search/README.md

 <img width="1394" alt="Screen Shot 2020-07-27 at 11 51 39 PM" src="https://user-images.githubusercontent.com/33443452/88617391-8c74e700-d064-11ea-976c-f03936007e6c.png">

 ## Description
 A react based application that implements the google API to aid the user search for different types of books.
-The user can also have a selection of books saved to their profile which they can delete later.
+The user can also have a collection of books saved to their profile which they can delete later.